 The Pharisee teachers Hillel and Shammai

 They had different schools, each with their own disciples.
 The two main schools were led by Hillel and Shammai, and continuing on through their students after they passed away.

--They are often linked with Pharisees in scripture, and that is not without reason.
+The scribes are often linked with Pharisees in scripture, and that is not without reason.
 They were scholars who generally agreed with Pharisaic principals.
-The Pharisees in turn seemed to rely on the Scribe's scriptural interpretations, making them natural allies.
+The Pharisees, in turn, seemed to rely on the Scribe's scriptural interpretations, making them natural allies.

--The Scribes also seem to be the ones who copied out the Torah letter-perfect, and who wrote out the sections of scripture needed for phylacteries and mezuzah.
+The Scribes are the ones who copied out the Torah letter-perfect, and some wrote out the sections of scripture needed for phylacteries and mezuzah.
 (Little boxes that were worn on arm, forehead, or mounted to doorposts.)